apache/activemq-apollo/apollo-website/src/documentation/getting-started.md

 {pygmentize_and_compare}

 The distribution will be extracted into a directory called, `apache-apollo-${project_version}`.
-The rest of dis document will refer the full path to this directory as `${APOLLO_HOME}`.
+The rest of this document will refer to the full path to this directory as `${APOLLO_HOME}`.

 ### Optional Windows Prerequisites

-If your on Windows Vista, Server 2008, or later you should install the MS VC++ 2010 Redistributable package so that Apollo can use the JNI implementation of LevelDB.
+If you're on Windows Vista, Server 2008, or later you should install the MS VC++ 2010 Redistributable package so that Apollo can use the JNI implementation of LevelDB.

-* If your running a 32 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555)
+* If you're running a 32 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555)
-* If your running a 64 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x64)](http://www.microsoft.com/en-us/download/details.aspx?id=14632)
+* If you're running a 64 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x64)](http://www.microsoft.com/en-us/download/details.aspx?id=14632)

 ### Creating a Broker Instance

-A broker instance is the directory containing all the configuration and runtime data such as logs and data files associated with a broker process.
+A broker instance is the directory containing all the configuration and runtime data, such as logs and data files, associated with a broker process.
 It is recommended that you do *not* create the instance directory under `${APOLLO_HOME}`.
 This separation is encouraged so that you can more easily upgrade when the next version of Apollo is released.

-On unix systems, it is a common convention to store this kind of runtime data under the `/var/lib` directory.
+On Unix systems, it is a common convention to store this kind of runtime data under the `/var/lib` directory.
 For example, to create an instance at '/var/lib/mybroker', run:

     cd /var/lib